jflorian/doubledog-koji_helpers/README.md

 ##### `repo_owner` (required)
 User that is to own the `repo_dir` and the content therein.

+##### `config`
+The filename of the main koji-helpers configuration file.
+The default should be correct for supported platforms.

 ##### `exclude_tags`
 An array of tags which smashd should ignore.
 The default is `['trashcan']`.